karstdiver/checklister/app/assets/privacy_policy_en.md

 - Not directed to children.
 Users should be of legal age to consent in their region.

 ## Your choices
-- You can delete content in‑app and request account/data deletion via support@checklister.app.
+- You can delete content in‑app and request account/data deletion via schecklister@gmail.com.

 ## Changes
 - We may update this policy and will post the new effective date here.

 ## Contact
-support@checklister.app
+schecklister@gmail.com